-In addition to the location advantage, the Filipino’s neutral accent, bilingualism, multicultural society, and close affinity with Western cultures make the Philippines the the most lucrative destination for multilingual call center services in Southeast Asia.
+In addition to the location advantage, the Filipino’s neutral accent, bilingualism, multicultural society, and close affinity with Western cultures make the Philippines the most lucrative destination for multilingual call center services in Southeast Asia.
 These assets enable agents to familiarize themselves with the context and accent of their non-English-speaking customers while businesses are able to find native-speaking foreigners in the culturally diverse nation.

 Following the tourism sect’s top spot are information technology (IT), healthcare, customer service, banking, legal services, and education.
-These industries that BPO companies cater, particularly IT and healthcare, are the among the top growth drivers of the local outsourcing business.
+These industries that BPO companies cater, particularly IT and healthcare, are among the top growth drivers of the local outsourcing business.

 Fresh Grad’s Choice

 More than the hefty compensation, it’s the workplace flexibility and career promise that drive newly grads to Philippine call centers.